mircealungu/homepage/content/post/16-11-20-teacher-of-the-year.md

 """
 +++

-I have been nominated for the teacher of the year award.
+I have been nominated for the teacher of the year award!
-I consider this an honor that I do not deserve, especially seeing all the other nominations.
-Blame it on the second year students who do not know better.
+I consider this an honor that I do not deserve as an individual, especially seeing all the other nominations.
+However, it is also true that together with my team, we put a lot of effort in coming up with cool project ideas and running them in the timespan of five months.

-However, I know that the students enjoyed their projects.
-Thus the majority of the merit goes to me TAs who helped run the projects: Laura, Jelle, Georgios, Jeroen, Angelo, Alexander, Sybren.
-Good job team!
+The (vast majority of the) students reported enjoying team work on real projects and learning a lot in the process.

+Thus, many thanks and congratulations for my teaching assistants:
+Laura, Jelle, Georgios, Jeroen, Angelo,
+Alexander, Sybren.

 And now for the challenge: can you spot me in the picture?
 ![lala](/img/teacher.jpg)